 “Yeah.
 I know.”

-“What’s that?” the detective said.
+“What’s that?” the detective asked.

 “I said they’re pretty.
 All three of them.
 Unusual, don’t you think?”
 Sam stepped back, reviewing the digital pictures.